eliranwong/UniqueBible/README.md

 Github has restrictions on upload size.
 For this reason, full set of database files is not able to be uploaded here.

 To run UniqueBible.app and its features, several database files are required.
-"Download Helper" comes up automatically, when a file is needed for running a particaular feature in UniqueBible.app.
+To help you about installing particular datasets, "Download Helper" comes up automatically, when a database file is needed for a particular feature.

 <i><b>Remarks:</b></i> It takes time for large files to be downloaded.
 The core datasets for running UniqueBible.app is 246MB in size.
 You may need to wait for a while for downloading it after you first launched UniqueBible.app.